princensit/thesaurus/README.md

 Thesaurus
 =========

-This will contain wiki(s) of all investigations and learnings I have done.
+Wikis dediated to my investigations and learnings.